csenio/reactnt/README.md

-# reactnt (don't use this)
+# ⚛ reactnt (don't use this)

-This is a reimplementation of react including concurrent mode and fiber architecture.
+## A tiny react + react Dom clone including concurrent mode and fiber architecture

 See it in action here -> https://codesandbox.io/s/zen-agnesi-91xtt?fontsize=14&hidenavigation=1&theme=dark

-Only functional components + useState + useEffect
+Supports only functional components + useState + useEffect

 This is based on:
  - https://github.com/acdlite/react-fiber-architecture